Allianz ESG Integration Framework

 Referral Process and Sensitive Business Guidelines

 Insurance transactions and unlisted investments in 13 sensitive business areas are screened and assessed for ESG risks.
-In 2020, we reviewed 597 transactions for potential ESG risks as part of this process.

 Listed assets’ ESG performance is systematically evaluated and companies with scores below a threshold require the asset manager’s explanation or divestment.